Our Verdict

 Should You Buy the BC Link Mini Radio

 The Link Mini offers a palatable price point for a radio that will meet the needs of many users.
-When considering the features, clarity and range, this radio boasts an excellent value, especially when considering some of its competition is heavier, more expensive, and offers only marginally better performance.
+When considering the features and range, this radio boasts an excellent value, especially when considering some of its competition is heavier, more expensive, and offers only marginally better performance.
 This simple, user-friendly design is a well-made offering from BCA and is a worthy contender for your next radio.

 What Other Walkie Talkies Should You Consider?